 The Type of Smoker

-We have a section further below looking at the many different types of smokers available to buy, but which one is best for you?
+Of the many different types of smokers available to buy, which one is best for you?

 Consider how much meat you intend to smoke and how often you expect to smoke.
 If you’re planning regular large smoking sessions at home, it may be best to invest in a gas or electric smoker, as charcoal can get expensive in the long run.